Ask FundThrough

 One special note on that last point.
 The limit is set based on historical financials, so if you are growing quickly it won’t take long until that line of credit can no longer keep up.
 Asking for a higher limit is an option but it will take time for the bank to consider it so it’s also a good idea to make sure you have other sources of funding available to you.

-More than confirming that you should indeed apply for a line of credit, the main point of this post is that there are many ways to fund your business out there and they are not mutually exclusive.
+The main point of this post is that there are many ways to fund your business out there and they are not mutually exclusive.
 You can – and should – have multiple sources of funding that complement each other well.
 If you and your accountant or bookkeeper can determine your financial needs and goals together, you’ll be well on your way to finding that ideal mix.

 Why Banks Deny Business Lines of Credit